Manderby/NALib/Readme.txt

 functions which do not accept an input pointer anymore but instead always return a pointer allocated with naNew.

-Warning: NALib version 10 only provides the runtime system for NAString.
+Warning: NALib version 10 only provides the runtime system for NAString and NAPointer.

 In order to manage the pointers, an instance of NARuntime must be created before any naNew function can be called.
 When NDEBUG is undefined, a friendly